radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 }
 </table>

-Table 37: REST Bulk Operation to Delete Nodes and Their Sub-nodes

 ![Sample Response from Bulk Deletion of Nodes and thier sub-nodes](Media/bulk-delete-nodes.jpg)

-Figure 39: Sample Response from Bulk Deletion of Nodes and Their Sub-Nodes

 In the image above, starting at the top, in the top box, the deletion of this node is confirmed.
 In the second box, this node was not deleted because deletetree it had a value of false in the body of the request.
 In the third box, the deletion of this node is confirmed.

 >[!note] The “deletetree=true” parameter does not delete root naming contexts.